bigbridge-nl/product-import/README.md

 This will attach the image to the product and it will show up in the backend section "Images and Videos" of the product.

+About naming conflicts for image files:

+* if Magento already contained an image with this name, for another product, the image will get a serial number suffix (i.e _1)
+* if Magento already contained an image with this name, for the same product, and it is the same image, nothing happens
+* if Magento already contained an image with this name, for the same product, and it is a different image, it is overwritten

 If you want to add one or more roles (image, small_image, thumbnail, swatch_image) to it, use this:

     $product1->global()->setImageRole($image, ProductStoreView::BASE_IMAGE);